STAT 401C (Engineering) Statistical Methods for Research Workers

 Relevant course pages

 There is no required textbook for this course.
-Here are some free resources that will be used:
+Here are some free resources that can be used:

 - Online Statistics Education